carmineacanfora/spring-petclinic/readme.md

 ### Docker Image

-The Docker image of the PetClinic application can be saved, loaded on a different host and executed with the following commands:
+The Docker image of the PetClinic application can be saved, loaded on a different host, executed with the following commands:

 ```
 docker save petclinic > petclinic.tar